 The state’s industries enjoy a unique location-specific advantage as it is close to the vast market of eastern India.
 It is closer to the ports of Kolkata, Haldia, and Paradip which helps in the transportation of minerals.

-According to the Department for Promotion of Industry and Internal Trade (DPIIT), cumulative Foreign Direct Investment (FDI) inflows in Jharkhand stood US$ 2.66 billion between October 2019-June 2024.
+According to the Department for Promotion of Industry and Internal Trade (DPIIT), cumulative foreign direct investment (FDI) inflows in Jharkhand stood Rs.
+22,903 crore (US$ 2.66 billion) between October 2019-December 2024.

 As of March 2023, the number of IEMs filed were 3 and the value of proposed investments stood at Rs.
 424 crore (US$ 51.6 million).